Magma (band): Early years (1967–1972)

 In early 1967, drummer Christian Vander played in the Wurdalaks and Cruciferius Lobonz, two rhythm and blues bands.
 With these groups, he wrote his first compositions, "Nogma" and "Atumba".
 The death of John Coltrane saddened Vander, who left the groups and traveled to Italy.
 He returned to France in 1969 and met saxophonist René Garber and bassist and conductor Laurent Thibault.
 Together with singer Lucien Zabuski and organist Francis Moze, they created the group Univeria Zekt Magma Composedra Arguezdra, shortened to Magma.

 After their first tour, Magma experienced significant lineup turnover.
 Vocalist Lucien Zabuski was replaced with Klaus Blasquiz, and pianist Eddie Rabin, double bassist Jacky Vidal, and guitarist Claude Engel also joined the group.
 The group worked on material for three months in a house in the Chevreuse Valley.
 Eddie Rabin was replaced by François Cahen on keyboards, and Laurent Thibault abandoned bass to devote himself to production.
 Francis Moze became the new bassist.
 The band also expanded with a brass section, consisting of Teddy Lasry on saxophone and clarinet, Richard Raux on saxophone and flute, and Paco Charlery on trumpet.
 The group's first album, Kobaïa, was released in the spring of 1970 by Philips Records.
 The group caused a sensation but audience reactions were mixed.

 After the album was released, Claude Engel, Richard Raux, and Paco Charlery left the group.
 Jeff Seffer replaced Raux on saxophone, and Louis Toesca replaced Charlery on trumpet.
 Their second album, 1001° Centigrades, was released in April 1971.
 The album won the band more exposure, including a performance at the Montreux Jazz Festival.

+In January 1972, Magma released the album The Unnamables under the alias Univeria Zekt.
+Intended as an introduction to Magma's sound, the album featured less contributions from Vander and was detached from storylines featured in earlier albums.
+It would sell only 1,500 copies.
+This incarnation of the band would tour relentlessly throughout 1972, recording their last original song in September 1972 for Jean Yanne's 1973 film Moi y'en a vouloir des sous, which remains unreleased.
+Many musicians would leave the band towards the end of the year, including François Cahen, Louis Toesca, Jeff Seffer, and Francis Moze.